Magudeswaran-R/school-management-system/docs/springboot-setup.md

-## Springboot side setup for the application
+## SpringBoot side setup for the application
-- Create a simple Springboot app from the springboot initializer
+- Create a simple SpringBoot app from the springBoot initializer

 ## Auth configuration
 - Refer the Keycloak setup page for setting up key-cloak side configs